vanbess/PLUGIN-Load-Linked-Products-by-AJAX/readme.md

-# SBWC Load Linked Products via AJAX
+# PLUGIN: Load Linked Products via AJAX (WooCommerce/Products Linked by Variations)

 Fetches products linked by variatons (set up via associated plugin *Products Linked by Variations for WooCommerce*) and allows them to load on same page instead of redirecting.